 Security of data usage (public, confidential, highly confidential data (including ePHI) is important to keeping the university protected.
 Keep your school or department compliant by reviewing how you use, store and transmit data.

 By default, servers on the campus network are only accessible from the campus network (including VPN).
-In order to make your server accessible from the Internet, or from any of the affiliate networks, you will need to fill out a Firewall Penetration Request and remediate any vulnerabilities or configuration changes that are identified during the penetration request process.
+In order to make your server accessible from the Internet, or from any of the affiliate networks, you will need to complete a Firewall Penetration Request and remediate any vulnerabilities or configuration changes that are identified during the penetration request process.

 If you have old or unused hard drives from redundant obsolete computers, retired servers, unused flash drives and photocopiers, you need to get in touch with Asset Management to submit a disposal request.
 Hard drives are then picked up by facilities and ultimately sent to Techno Rescue.
 Techno Rescue is under contract for the destruction and disposal of all equipment.

 Phishing is a psychological attack used by cyber criminals to trick you into giving up information or taking an action.
 Phishing originally described email attacks that would steal your online username and password.
 However, the term has evolved and now refers to almost any message-based attack.
 These attacks begin with a cyber criminal sending a message pretending to be from someone of something you know, such as a friend, your bank, your company or a well-known store.